rafaelstz/bootcamp.laravel.com/resources/docs/inertia/creating-chirps.md

 ### Artisan Tinker

-This is great time to learn about [Artisan Tinker](https://laravel.com/docs/artisan#tinker), a *REPL* ([Read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) where you can execute arbitrary PHP code in your Laravel application.
+This is a great time to learn about [Artisan Tinker](https://laravel.com/docs/artisan#tinker), a *REPL* ([Read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) where you can execute arbitrary PHP code in your Laravel application.

 In your console, start a new tinker session: